jarohen/nomad/README.md

-Some configuration probably shouldn't belong in source code control - i.e. passwords, credentials, production secrets etc. Nomad allows you to define 'private configuration files' - a reference to either host- or instance-specific files outside of your classpath to include in the configuration map.
+Some configuration probably shouldn't belong in source code control - i.e. passwords, credentials, production secrets etc. Nomad allows you to define 'private configuration files' - a reference to either general, host-, or instance-specific files outside of your classpath to include in the configuration map.

-To do this, include a `:nomad/private-file` key in either your host or instance config, pointing to a file on the local file system:
+To do this, include a `:nomad/private-file` key in either your general, host, or instance config, pointing to a file on the local file system:

 my-config.edn: